RevereCRE/relay-nextjs/README.md

 Data is fetched using the client-side Relay environment on subsequent navigations.

+Note: `relay-nextjs` does not support [Nextjs 13 App Router](https://nextjs.org/docs/app) at the moment.

+- See [GitHub issue #89](https://github.com/RevereCRE/relay-nextjs/issues/89) for more info.

 ## Getting Started

 Install using npm or your other favorite package manager: